s15n/par-lang/docs/src/statements/commands.md

   }
 } in !
 ```
-It can also be used in channels: Destructing an either type to construct a choice type:
+It can also be used with `chan`: Destructing an either type to dually construct a choice type:
 ```par
 // choice of two
 type BoolChoice<A, B> = {